 Kennedy Town Swimming Pool, 2 Sai Cheung Street North, Kennedy Town, Hong Kong, www.lcsd.gov.hk

-Read more: The Best Swimming Pools in Hong Kong
+Read more: The Best Swimming Pools In Hong Kong

 Looking for a bit of pampering whilst on this side of the city?
-Head to Essential Spa to sooth your mind and body, offering everything from facials and massages, to nail services, waxing and more.
+Head to Essential Spa to soothe your mind and body, offering everything from facials and massages, to nail services, waxing and more.

 Essential Spa, G/F Shop D, 23 Belcher’s Street, Kennedy Town, Hong Kong, www.essentialspa.com.hk

 With all the foodie options available in Kennedy Town, having Crossfit Cavaliers on the block comes in handy!
-Dedicated to CrossFit training, metabolic conditioning and personal training, with classes running all week, Crossfit Cavaliers will have you in shape in no time.
+Dedicated to CrossFit training, metabolic conditioning and personal training, with classes running all week, Crossfit Cavaliers will get you in shape in no time.